 The median parameter is controlled by Conveyal's cutoff setting, leaving only the standard deviation to configure.
 In the advanced JSON editor this appears as:

 This is the family of curves produced at different cutoffs when the standardDeviationMinutes is set to 10:

 The following plot shows how the form of the function varies as the standard deviation is changed.
 The median here is 30 minutes.
 The function remains generally similar in form at other cutoffs, though as you can see from the previous plot it changes a bit with cutoffs close to zero.

-Note that unlike the other functions, this function will ignore the cutoff setting in Conveyal Analysis.
-This allows setting precise decay constants derived from your own models or research that do not correspond to any integer half-life.
+Unlike the other functions, this function will ignore the cutoff setting in Conveyal Analysis.
+This allows setting precise decay constants derived from your own models or research that do not correspond to an integer half-life in minutes.
 The cutoff will not affect the rate of decay or transpose the function in any way.
 For this reason, only one cutoff should be specified when launching a regional analysis, and that cutoff is arbitrary.
 Any additional cutoffs will perform extra computation but yield exactly the same results.
 Different percentiles will continue to affect the results - selecting different percentiles will yield different travel times to each destination, with increasing travel times giving lower weights to opportunities at those locations.

-This is similar to the fixed-exponential option above, but in this case the decay parameter is inferred from the Analysis cutoff setting, which is treated as the half-life.
+This is similar to the fixed-exponential option above, but in this case the decay parameter is inferred from Conveyal's cutoff setting, which is treated as the half-life.
 It has no other parameters and is specified like this:

 This plot shows how the shape of the exponential decay changes in response to different half-lives: